raw-lab/MetaCerberus/README.md

-  --minscore MINSCORE   Score cutoff for parsing HMMER results [60] --evalue EVALUE       E-value cutoff for parsing HMMER results [1e-09] --remove-n-repeats    Remove N repeats, splitting contigs [False] --skip-decon          Skip decontamination step.
-[False] --skip-pca            Skip PCA.
-[False]
+  --minscore MINSCORE   Score cutoff for parsing HMMER results [60] --evalue EVALUE       E-value cutoff for parsing HMMER results [1e-09] --remove-n-repeats    Remove N repeats, splitting contigs [False] --skip-decon          Skip decontamination step [False] --skip-pca            Skip PCA [False]
   --cpus CPUS           Number of CPUs to use per task.
 System will try to detect available CPUs if not specified [Auto Detect]
   --chunker CHUNKER     Split files into smaller chunks, in Megabytes [Disabled by default] --grouped             Group multiple fasta files into a single file before processing.
 When used with chunker can improve speed